Ishmaeel/Stamp/README.md

 ### This is an add-in for [Fody](https://github.com/Fody/Fody/)

 Stamps an assembly with svn data.
+SVN 1.7 and SVN 1.8 repository formats are supported.

 ### Nuget package